It goes without saying not to buy a pet from an animal farm or someone who will only meet you on a roadside or service station.

 Just like humans we are putting toxins into our pets from a very early age.
 Vaccines start from 6-8 weeks and continue throughout their lives with annual boosters.

 If you are travelling with your dog the only vaccine your dog will need proof of, for most countries, is rabies.
-If you aren’t travelling with your dog and your country of residence has been rabies free for a long time it is worth asking yourself the question as to whether this is necessary or not.
-Look at each vaccine individually, weigh up the risks and make an informed choice as to which ones you feel are necessary and which ones aren’t.
+If you aren’t travelling with your pet and your country of residence has been rabies free for a long time it is worth asking yourself the question as to whether giving them all the recommended vaccines are necessary or not.
+Look at each one individually, weigh up the risks and make an informed choice as to which ones you feel are necessary and which ones aren’t.

 Remember that all vaccines are money-making opportunities for the pharmaceutical companies and the vets – who make up to two thirds on medications they prescribe.